JetSetIlly/Gopher2600/README.md

 ## Hand Controllers

-Joystick, paddle and keyboard inputs are supported.
-Currently, only joysticks and paddles for the left player are available however.
+Joystick, paddle and keypad inputs are supported.
+Currently, only joysticks and paddles for the left player are available.

 The joystick is operated via the cursor keys on the keyboard and the spacebar in place of the fire button.
+Gamepad support will be added in the future.

 The paddle is available by operating the mouse.
-To activate the paddle, click in the play window and waggle the mouse a few times.
+To activate the paddle, double-click the play window and waggle the mouse a few times.
 Note that once the window has been double-clicked, the mouse will be captured and the pointer will disappear.
 To "release" the mouse, click the right-mouse button or the escape key.

-#### Joystick (left player)

-* Cursor keys for stick direction
-* Space bar for fire

-#### Joystick (right player)

-Not yet emulated

-#### Paddle (left player)

-* Double-click left mouse button in window to capture mouse (waggle mouse to activate paddle)
-* Mouse left/right motion for paddle motion
-* Left mouse button for paddle's fire button

-#### Paddle (right player)

-Not yet emulated

-#### Keyboard
+### Keypad

-Keyboards for both player 0 and player 1 are supported.
+Keypads for both player 0 and player 1 are supported.

 |   |p0|   |   |p1|   |
 |:-:|:-:|:-:|:-:|:-:|:-:|